aliceykuo/ccs/ReadMe.md

 #####image_loader.py
 * The ImageLoader class does the following:
-    1. Creates a master list with all the image files names
+    1.)
+Creates a master list with all the image files names\
-    2. Reads in standardized images and converts them into numpy arrays
-    3. Segments images and saves image segments
+    2.)
+Reads in standardized images and converts them into numpy arrays 3.)
+Segments images and saves image segments

-###Part II: Exploratory Data Analysis
+###Part II: EDA & Feature Extraction

 #####dom_colors.py
 * The class DominantColor uses kmeans to extract the most dominant colors